Mortgages in Portugal

 Consider the Mandatory Insurance Policies

 A mortgage generally requires life insurance and home multi-risk insurance.
-You may choose to obtain these insurance policies through the credit institution or another provider—review the conditions and compare prices.
+You may choose to obtain these insurance policies through the bank or another insurance provider — review the conditions and compare prices.

 Check All Associated Fees and Costs

 Review the opening, appraisal, processing, and early repayment fees.
-These costs may vary between institutions and can affect the total cost of the loan.
+These costs may vary between institutions and can affect the total cost of the mortgage.

 Assess the Stability of Your Financial Situation